cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 for this service?
 When booking a mobile car wash, which is resourced by vans, the user does not expect to pick the van first.
 But when personal training, the user will want to be able to pick the trainer first.
 They might _also_ want a route thru the app to pick a date first and from there any old trainer.
-But in the case or personal training (or a hair styling, or massage of tutoring or yoga) the user will want the person-first option.
+But in the case or personal training (or a hair styling, or massage of tutoring or yoga) the user will want the person-first option somewhere in the app.

 Maybe this is the important distinction - this resource type is a human, and when humans are one of the resources behind a service, the frontend can generically present both booking journeys.